 Snorkelling in Belize

 Snorkelling in Belize is great.
 As far as I am concerned I liked it as much as I liked the Great Barrier Reef and Australia in general.
 I saw a much greater variety of fish, coral and even a turtle in Belize, however as much as it looks like I am having a great time here photos can be overly deceiving.
 This is why my Australian Great Barrier Reef experience would take the lead in overall enjoyment factors.
 To get to the GBR we travelled on a fairly large boat which was then attached to a pontoon, with toilets and what not.
 In Belize our boat was rather small and we docked by letting down the anchor.
-So, although it may look like I’m having the time of my life, I am actually desperate for a bathroom which was not on board.
+So, although it may look like I’m having the time of my life, I am actually desperate for a bathroom which was not

 Lake Zell, Austria